 - domino-iam-service: A Node.js based lightweight server, which is deployed along with a Domino server to provide the whole IAM service.

 - node-iam-client: A Node.js module to assist your Node.js application to talk with IAM.
-For Java, .Net, or other applications, they can also talk with IAM directly through IAM's RESTful APIs.
+Java, .Net, and other applications can access IAM directly through IAM's RESTful APIs.

 - To start setting up IAM service, visit the IAM Setup page.